mirnylab/hiclib-legacy/doc/source/index.rst

 However, it might require a newer versions of python packages (specifically numpy and scipy), than those available with python 2.6-equipped linux distributions (e.g. Ubuntu 10.04 LTS, ubuntu 11.04+ works fine!).

-Hiclib requires the following python libraries: joblib, h5py, pysam, numpy, scipy, matplotlib, biopython, bx-python (preferably from bitbucket repo by james_taylor)
+Hiclib requires the following python libraries: cython (0.16+), joblib (0.6.3+), h5py, pysam, numpy(1.6+) , scipy, matplotlib, biopython, bx-python (preferably from bitbucket repo by james_taylor)

-Hiclib requires following non-python binaries to be installed: samtools.
+Hiclib requires following non-python binaries to be installed: samtools

 If you're upgrading numpy/scipy/matplotlib using pip (pip install --upgrade numpy), be sure to delete/replace the original package.
 Often pip installs new package to a different location, and python still loads the old copy as it looks there first.
 You might need to specifically delete files corresponding to the original package, as running "apt-get remove python-numpy" might take down a significant number of packages.
 Locations of files can be determined from the python console by >>>print numpy.__file__, and version by >>>print numpy.__version__.

+Obsolete versions of certain packages may lead to unpredicted errors.
+Please refer to troubleshooting guide for a list of known errors!

 Hardware requirements
 ---------------------